Back Pain Treatment in Dallas, TX

 - Back pain that is worse in the morning and at the end of the day

 Diagnosing the exact cause of back pain can be difficult due to the complex nature of the spine itself.
-Dr. Neil Shah and Dr. Vishal Patel are experts at finding the root cause of pain and prescribing treatments targeting that pain.
+Dr. Neil Shah, Dr. Vishal Patel, and Dr. Christopher Happ are experts at finding the root cause of pain and prescribing treatments targeting that pain.
 Our first step is to talk with each patient, gather a complete medical history, and conduct a physical exam of the spine.
 Many times, additional diagnostic tests including X-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI), and bone scans are used to diagnose spine conditions.

 Back Pain Treatments in Fort Worth, TX